|JPS Virtual Residency and Fellowship First Look Event

 The JPS Sports Medicine Fellowship is a fully accredited, one year, longitudinal experience.
 Prerequisites for the program are a primary board eligibility or certification in Family Medicine, Emergency Medicine, Internal Medicine, Pediatrics, or Physical Medicine and Rehabilitation.
-Our program is located in the DFW metroplex, and we are affiliated with 16 local high schools, as well as area universities TCU and Texas Wesleyan.
+Our program is located in the DFW metroplex, and we are affiliated with a myriad of local high schools, as well as the team physicians for Texas Christian University, Texas Wesleyan University, and Southwest Assemblies of God University.
 Our training allows graduates to feel comfortable treating a wide variety of musculoskeletal and medical problems associated with athletes of all ages and experience levels.

-We work with a variety of athletic programs and organizations in the area including:
+We work with and provide coverage for a variety of athletic programs and organizations in the area including:

 - Fort Worth ISD

 - Hotter ’N Hell 100, an internationally recognized extreme cycling event

 - Professional Rodeo Cowboys Association and Professional Bull Riders events